MyTooliT/ICOc/readme.md

 - MyToolIt Protocol: Protocol to communicate via Bluetooth and CAN.
 Prepared for CAN-FD too.
   Extendable for other Logical Link Layer protocols
-- MyToolIt PeakCanFd driver: Driver to interact via Peak CAN with CAN20.
+- MyToolIt PeakCanFd driver: Driver to interact via Peak CAN with CAN 2.0.
 Prepared for CAN-FD.
 - MyToolIt Production Tests: Production tests for quality management.
 - MyToolIt Verification: Verifications for Firmware and Hardware.
 - MyToolItWatch: Supports high level MyToolIt functionality.
 May be integrated in alien frame works and/or software